The Oregonian: Paywall

-In mid June 2020, the paper started rolling out stories tagged "Exclusive" marking the announcement of upcoming paywall.
+In mid-June 2020, the paper started rolling out stories tagged "Exclusive", marking the announcement of upcoming paywall.
 These "exclusive" contents, usually front-page stories, were made subscribers-only partway through July and starting on July 27, 2020, it has been switched over to paywall and restricted to paid subscribers only.

+Print edition

+In August 2023, The Oregonian announced that the printed version of the paper will be offered only on Wednesdays, Fridays, Saturdays and Sundays, effective January 1, 2024.
+It will continue publishing daily news online.

+In late October 2024, the paper announced it would switch its print edition page format from a tabloid style to broadsheet.
+The change went into effect in mid-January 2025.

 Targeted publications

 The staff of The Oregonian also produces three "targeted publications"—glossy magazines distributed free of charge to 40,000–45,000 wealthy residents of the Portland metropolitan area, and sold on newsstands to 5,000 others.
 A fourth glossy magazine, Explore the Pearl, is produced in conjunction with the Pearl District Business Association, and mailed to "high-income Portland Metro households" within Lake Oswego, West Linn, Mountain Park, Lakeridge, Forest Heights, Raleigh Hills, Oak Hills, West Hills, Dunthorpe, and Clark County.